COVID-19 Update - Important Information

 We are proud to have achieved a decision of Accredited with Exemplary Standing from Accreditation Canada.
 Our Accreditation under Accreditation Canada’s community mental health standards reflects our ongoing commitment to quality, safety, accountability, and people-centred care.

 We use the tools of implementation science and continuous quality improvement to better understand our client needs and to continuously review and renew our service models.
 We are committed to doing all we can to ensure that our services are informed by the latest evidence and that our resources are deployed in such a way as to provide optimal service access to our community.

 We participate with SickKids in the Caring Safely program.
-Caring Safely encourages a culture of collaboration and mutual learning with respect to client safety.
+Caring Safely encourages a culture of collaboration and mutual learning with respect to client safety, and we encourage clients to let us know when they have a safety concern.
 We are committed to annual safety data monitoring and reporting.